CesiumGS/3d-tiles/extensions/README.md

 }
 ```

-All extensions required to load and render a tileset or any descendent external tilesets must also be listed in the tileset JSON file in the top-level `extensionsRequired` array property, such that `extensionsRequired` is a subset of `extensionsUsed`.
+All extensions required to load and render a tileset or any descendant external tilesets must also be listed in the tileset JSON in the top-level `extensionsRequired` array property, such that `extensionsRequired` is a subset of `extensionsUsed`.
 All values in `extensionsRequired` must also exist in `extensionsUsed`.